noborus/ov/README.md

 The option is `--plain` (or `-p`).
 After startup, toggle the original decoration (default key `ctrl+e`).

+###  3.18. <a name='JumpTarget'></a>Jump Target

+You can specify the lines to be displayed in the search results.
+This function is similar to `--jump-target` of `less`.
+Positive numbers are displayed downwards by the number of lines from the top(1).
+Negative numbers are displayed up by the number of lines from the bottom(-1).
+. (dot) can be used to specify a percentage. .5 is the middle of the screen(.5).
+You can also specify a percentage, such as (50%).

+This option can be specified with `--jump-target`(or `-j`).
+It can be entered after startup (default key `j`).

 ##  4. <a name='Commandoption'></a>Command option

 ```console